 - NURS 5550 Practical Statistics (summer semester)

 - These courses are online and taught by College of Nursing faculty.
-A Non-Degree Seeking Student application must be submitted in order to take courses before becoming a matriculated student in the fall.
+A Non-Degree Seeking Student application for spring or summer must be submitted to take these courses.

-Required for all specialty tracks of the DNP Program with the exception of the Post-MS to DNP specialty track.
-This prerequisite is NOT required for the MS Program.
+Required for all specialty tracks of the DNP Program except for the Post-MS to DNP specialty track.

-- An upper-division (300 or 3000-level or higher) course was taken, and the grade received was lower than a B (B- grade will not be accepted)
+- An upper-division (300 or 3000-level or higher) course was taken and the grade received was lower than a B-.

-- A basic statistics course must have been taken, and passed with a minimum B grade (B- grade will not be accepted), within five years of the anticipated start date of the graduate program (between 2018–2023 for the current admissions cycle)
+- A basic statistics course must have been taken within five years of the anticipated start date of the DNP Program and passed with a minimum B- grade.